-Palm Beach County recently created a Local Road Safety Plan as a pilot project with support from the Federal Highway Administration.
+Palm Beach County Local Road Safety Plan: In January 2019, Palm Beach County created a Local Road Safety Plan as a pilot project with support from the Federal Highway Administration.

 FDOT Road Safety Audits: The Florida Department of Transportation routinely conducts road safety audits (RSAs) for state roadway segments within Palm Beach County.
 Many of the recent RSAs are provided below: